Sphincter of Oddi Dysfunction

 and your pancreatic juices flow to your small intestine through a common duct that

 prevents digestive juices from entering your small intestine.

 You’re most at risk for this condition if you’ve had your gallbladder removed.
-If you have had gastric bypass weight-loss
+Other

 The main symptom of SOD is severe stomach pain that comes and goes.
 The symptoms can

 feel similar to a gallbladder attack.
 You may have pain in your upper belly that seems

 to move, or spread, into your right shoulder.
 You may also have chest pain that feels

 like a heart attack.
 This pain is often very similar to gallbladder pain.
 But people

 still have this pain after their gallbladder is removed.